habitat-sh/habitat/components/docs-chef-io/content/habitat/sup_config.md

 service_max_backoff_period = 180

 ### The duration of time in seconds to wait before resetting the current backoff duration to the 'service_min_backoff_period'.
+### This is important because it ensures that the supervisor handles potential failures during restart correctly.
-### This is important to ensure the supervisor does not mistake a slow start with a service failure.
+### If the cooldown period is not long enough, a slow service may still be restarting after the cooldown period has passed.
+### If a service fails during restart but after the cooldown period has passed, the service will not backoff correctly before the following restart.
 ###
-### The default value if this config is absent is 300 seconds
+### The default value if this config is absent is 300 seconds.
 service_restart_cooldown_period = 300

 ### One or more service groups to bind to a configuration